-- Shinjuku City Official Website > Foreign Language Top Page > Employment and Status of Residence > Beware of Touts in Town
+- Shinjuku City Official Website > Foreign Language Top Page > Preparing for Emergencies and Disasters > Beware of Touts in Town

 Beware of Touts in Town

 If a food and beverage outlet or other shop submits an agreement to conduct business without soliciting customers on the street—what is known as “barking”—Shinjuku City will give the shop a sticker that proclaims this fact.

 “Barking” is when touts representing a specific food and beverage outlet or other shop call out to prospective customers to use the shop, usually offering a large discount.
 When a customer goes to the shop, however, the deal sometimes turns out to be very different.
 For example, the barker may shout “All you can drink for 2,000 yen,” but the bill the customer receives may show a much larger amount instead.
 To avoid becoming a victim of this type of solicitation, simply ignore barkers on the street.